KHHogan06/Sample-Work-Reports/README.md

 # Sample-Work-Reports
-Summary report I created for Veteran Tickets Foundation from their online survey.
+Summary report I created for Veteran Tickets Foundation for their 2018 online survey.